menu

 • After dipping down as much as 20%, Iā€™ve noticed foil copies of Liliana of the Veil gain traction once again.
 Now that SCGā€™s promotions are finished they have just a few copies in stock with NM versions retailing for $199.99.
 Once these sell out, I expect the price to go higher--especially once Modern season rolls around.

 • Avacyn, Angel of Hope is on a tear!
 I made a few quick bucks on this card a while back but I guess holding out for more gains was the right play!
 SCG is sold out of nonfoils at $24.99 and sold out of foils at $59.99!
-My play: consider sealed boxes of Avacyn Restored, which should attract the attention of angel collectors and casual players as singles like Avacyn and Disciple of Griselbrand get more expensive.
+My play: consider sealed boxes of Avacyn Restored, which should attract the attention of angel collectors and casual players as singles like Avacyn and Griselbrand get more expensive.

 5 thoughts on “Insider: Not Everyone Can Be a Winner